-The Brown Berets were a militant community group that advocated for equal opportunity for Chicanas/os by emphasizing equal treatment from government agencies, including school boards, draft boards, health and welfare programs, and law enforcement agencies.
+The Brown Berets were a militant community group who advocated for equal opportunity for Chicanas/os by emphasizing equal treatment from government agencies, including school boards, draft boards, health and welfare programs, and law enforcement agencies.
 In Los Angeles, the group consisted of approximately 60 Chicanas/os between the ages of 14 and 35.
 The Brown Berets worked closely with the Chicano Moratorium Committee and were the leading advocates of the Chicano movement in eastern Los Angeles during the 1960s and 1970s.
-From June 1969 to June 1970, the building at 2639-43 East Fourth Street served as the was the headquarters of the Brown Berets.